oslabs-beta/tetrachrome/README.md

 ```
   npm i tetrachrome
 ```
-2. Tetrachrome exports a router object named tetrachrome and a function named routeStack.
-The tetrachrome router object contains an isolated instance of customized Morgan NPM middleware and creates a route (`/tetrachrome`) where the application is served.
-The routeStack function contains logic that parses through the express to find out which endpoints are available in the user's application.
+2. The application exports a router object named tetrachrome and a function named routeStack.
+The tetrachrome router object contains an isolated instance of customized Morgan (GitHub, NPM) middleware and creates a route (`/tetrachrome`) where the application is served.
+The routeStack function contains logic that parses through Express to determine which endpoints are available in the user's application.

-    Following is an example of how to use Tetrachrome in your application:
+Add Tetrachrome into the backend (often your server.js file) of your application:
 ```
   const { tetrachrome, routeStack } = require('tetrachrome');
   app.use(tetrachrome);
   routeStack(app);
 ```
-3. Since the commands above serve the Tetrachrome application on the server side, if you are using Webpack or any other module bundler, you will need to add this server-side route (/tetrachrome) to your proxy configuration in order to access the Tetrachrome application on the client side.
+3. Since the commands above serves the Tetrachrome application, if you are using webpack or any other module bundler, you will need to add this server side route (/tetrachrome) to your proxy configuration (typically, your webpack.js file) in order to access the Tetrachrome application on the client side as shown below:
 ```
   proxy: {
     '/tetrachrome': {